-Until recently, the only way Apple lets you use your iCloud Drive storage to keep and share a file, whether it's a work presentation, a collection of GIFs between friends or your kid's homework., or owners could share folders of important documents and photos was to use a third-party service such as .
-But now a software update from
+Until recently, the only way iPhone, iPad or Mac owners could share folders of important documents and photos was to use a third-party service such as Dropbox.
+But now a software update from Apple?lets you use your iCloud Drive storage to keep and share a file, whether it's a work presentation, a collection of GIFs between friends or your kid's remote learning homework.

 Not too long ago, Dropbox was the service to use for storing and sharing files and folders online.
 With Apple's iCloud platform expanding beyond single-file sharing, I don't see myself ever sharing files with Dropbox again.
-I've been looking for a Dropbox replacement since March 2019free users would be limited to linking their account to only three devices.
+I've been looking for a Dropbox replacement since March 2019 when the company announced free users would be limited to linking their account to only three devices.

 The real competitive threat to Dropbox is on the corporate side, from Box, however.
 In corporate, the need to support non-Apple ecosystem is clear for file sharing, and the need to have administrative oversight and access control is also clear.
 The company "owns" the data, and it's team members just have access to that data.

 Dropbox's consumer use case may be hard to make if Apple makes iCloud file sharing easier and better (and/or cheaper).?
 The current state of things for iCloud files feels like a standard Apple slow-roll on features - gradually make it better and more accessible until you're ready to make some noise about it.?
 Since it is a capability that can't help but roll out at scale, I have to assume that they didn't want to rush any of the capabilities, and may be low-key about promoting it until they're sure they have the kinks worked out (no Apple Maps roll-outs please).